mnolangray/up206-nolan-group/README.md

 # Project Proposal

+*Updated: 11/1/2021*

 ## Introduction

-For this quarter, I would like to better understand the use of Overnight Parking Districts (OPDs) as a form of anti-homeless policy.
-Specifically, I would like to better understand the interaction of observed patterns of vehicle dwelling, the adoption of OPDs, the location of safe parking sites, and neighborhood socioeconomic characteristics.
+For this quarter, I am trying to better understand the use of Overnight Parking Districts (OPDs) as a form of anti-homeless policy.
+Specifically, I am interested in the interaction of observed patterns of vehicle dwelling, the adoption of OPDs, the location of safe parking sites, and neighborhood socioeconomic characteristics.

 ## Why It Matters
 Los Angeles is in the grip of an ongoing housing shortage, which has in turn resulted in ever rising rents and home prices.
 As a result, an estimated [66,000](https://laist.com/news/homeless-increase-los-angeles-2020) Angelenos are homeless; of this population, approximately [16,000](https://www.latimes.com/local/lanow/la-me-homeless-safe-parking-los-angeles-20190610-story.html) sleep in their car.
 While “vehicle dwelling,” as participants refer to the practice, is a marked improvement over street homelessness, it nonetheless leaves the person at risk of crime and police harassment and with limited access to basic services.
 Over the summer, I briefly joined their ranks, a lifestyle choice that started as an experiment and ended as a necessity.